The best Genshin Impact Beidou build

 - Elemental Burst: Stormbreaker - Beidou surrounds herself with a field of monstrous strength and lightning.
 When Normal and Charged Attacks hit, they create a once-per-second lightning discharge that can jump between opponents, dealing Electro DMG to all nearby.
 Also increases Beidou's resistance to interruption, and decreases her DMG taken.

-- 1st Ascension Passive: Retribution - Parrying with Tidecaller at the precise moment when the character is hit grants the maximum DMG Bonus.
+- 1st Ascension Passive: Retribution - Parrying with Tidecaller at the precise moment when Beidou is hit grants the maximum DMG Bonus.

 - 4th Ascension Passive: Lightning Storm - When Tidecaller deals its maximum DMG Bonus, DMG dealt by Normal and Charged Attacks is increased by 15%, attack speed of Normal and Charged Attacks is increased by 15%, and delay before Charged Attacks is greatly reduced.
 These effects have a 10 second duration.